 Short story: when upgrading a production system, always check the release notes of the new version.

-After the first upgrade of the server following the release of the new Debian stable, I was no more able to send e-mail from mai home pc, but I am still able to send from the server itself.
-The server itself is running Debian testing, so in the following days of the Debian release, testing got a lot of upgrade as usual.
+After the first upgrade of the server following the release of the new Debian stable, I was no more able to send e-mail from my home pc, but I am still able to send from the server itself, which is running Debian testing, so in the following days of the Debian release, testing got a lot of upgrade as usual.

 This upgrade also boost postfix to the 2.1.0 release.

 Sending mail from my home pc, then result in the error:

 May 11 09:28:22 localhost postfix/smtpd: connect from unknown[126.96.36.199]